 As a performer, he played with many bands and artists, including but not limited to Slide Hampton, Arturo O'Farrill, the Steve Wiest big band with whom he recorded on the Excalibur album.
 He recorded with Los Angeles-based band ‘Chester French,’ and played on the movie soundtrack of “American Movie.”
 Mr. Oosterwaal also keeps a busy performing schedule with big band, symphonic orchestras, chamber ensembles, Latin bands, and more.

-As a teacher, Mr. Oosterwaal has taught trombone and music theory and has worked with the Madison Scouts Drum and Bugle Corps, Capital Sound Drum and Bugle Corps, Jubal and Jong Jubal Drum and Bugle Corps, Kidsgrove Scouts Drum and Bugle Corps (Great Britain), Kilties Drum and Bugle Corps (WI), Milwaukee Youth Symphony Orchestra brass quintets, Cudahy H.S. marching band and indoor drumline, Lancer Band (New Berlin WI), Lighthouse Brigade (Racine WI), and the UW-Whitewater Jazz Camp.
+As a teacher, Mr. Oosterwaal has taught trombone and music theory and has worked with the Madison Scouts Drum and Bugle Corps, Capital Sound Drum and Bugle Corps, Jubal and Jong Jubal Drum and Bugle Corps (Netherlands), Kidsgrove Scouts Drum and Bugle Corps (Great Britain), Kilties Drum and Bugle Corps (WI), Milwaukee Youth Symphony Orchestra brass quintets, Cudahy H.S. marching band and indoor drumline, Lancer Band (New Berlin WI), Lighthouse Brigade (Racine WI), and the UW-Whitewater Jazz Camp.
 He served as a long-term substitute band director with Kettle Moraine H.S.
 (WI) and Burlington H.S.
 (WI).